-Eco-Friendly Hotel Amenities for Truly Sustainable Hospitality
+Eco-Friendly Hotel Amenities for a Sustainable Hospitality

 According to the Sustainable Travel Report 2023 by Booking.com, 76% of holiday-makers and adventurers express a desire for sustainable travel.
 This interest is attributed to awareness of the impact of climate change, which has influenced travellers to actively seek out more sustainable travel options.